ed-creator/Viagogo-/README.md

 #### App

 In order to run the app a further app.rb is used.
 It creates a new instance of Events, populates the Events instance with 10 events and adds 5 tickets to each of those events(method: set_up).
 It then asks the user for an input and parses that input into x, y coordinates (e.g. [2,4])(method: user_choice).
-Finally the app checks the manhatten distance of each event with the user inputed coordinates and returns the closest 5 events and their relevant output.
+Finally the app checks the manhatten distance of each event with the user inputed coordinates and returns the closest 5 events and their relevant output(method: top_five_output).